 Winter came and went…

 Another winter came and went.
-And then a year later James emailed us to say that he had bought a listed house and wanted a new office in his new garden.
-He also mentioned that, even though we were in the depths of a recession he had had no trouble selling his cottage because of the quality and all-round usefulness of the office.
+And then a year later James emailed us to say that he had bought a listed house and wanted a new office in his new garden in Oxfordshire.
+He also mentioned that, even though we were in the depths of a recession he had had no trouble selling his cottage because of the quality and all-round usefulness of the small garden office we had previously built for him.
 The new owner is a drummer.

 The site for his new garden office was in the grounds of a listed house and on a bank six feet above his neighbour’s garden.
 This needed to be thought through carefully: